Hampshire Active Travel Fund Schemes

-Hampshire County Council has secured £3.28 million from a successful bid to the Government’s Active Travel Fund.
-The funding will be used to provide a range of measures to create better spaces for walking and cycling in local communities.
+Over four tranches, Hampshire County Council have secured £7.3 million from successful bids to the Government’s Active Travel Fund (ATF).
+The funding is being used to provide a range of measures to create better spaces for walking and cycling in local communities.

 - Improve air quality in local communities;

 - Reduce carbon emissions in line with the Climate Change Strategy (37% of Hampshire’s emissions currently come from transport);